 Bobby Hurley's 1993 Car Accident

 It was December 12, 1993.
-The Kings had just lost to the Clippers 112-102.
+The Kings had just lost to the Clippers 112-102, which shouldn't have been too surprising.
+When your first two picks in the previous draft are Hurley and Mike Peplowski, it's hard to beat teams with All-Star rosters like the Los Angeles Lakers or Utah Jazz.
 Hurley, a young point guard, was making his commute home from Arco Arena when he was blindsided by a Buick station wagon.
 Hurley, who wasn't wearing a seat belt, was launched 100 feet from the car and suffered two collapsed lungs, a ruptured trachea, broken ribs, a compression fracture in his back and several injuries to his wrists and legs.

 The Duke University grad went from playing in a NBA game to having his life hanging in the balance in less than an hour.
 Fortunately, he survived the crash and went through an intense rehab process with then Kings conditioning coach Al Biancani.
 He worked his butt off and eventually made a return, but it wasn't as the Bobby Hurley we know as a Final Four legend.
 This Bobby Hurley was 25 pounds lighter in what was already a slender frame.